50 PRIVATE COMPANIES

 The Registered User will be required to submit their personal contact details such as their name, email address and telephone number.
 This data will not be published and will remain confidential to the parties of the FTSE Women Leaders Review.
 Please read our latest Privacy Policy for further details on the use of the data.

 The Board and Leadership Gender Data that is required in the online form is set out below.
-This data will be published in the February 2025 report on an individual company basis, and in the aggregate for the 50 Largest Private Companies.
+This data will be published in the 2025 Report on an individual company basis, and in the aggregate for the 50 Largest Private Companies.

 5. How is the Gender Data for Boards and Leadership collected?

 The data submission process takes place through a secure online Portal which can be accessed via the Review’s website.
-The Portal is designed this year to gather company specific Gender Data regarding the number of men and women on the Board, on the Executive Committee and on the Direct Reports to the Executive Committee.
-It requests data on a snap-shot basis, and this year all Board and Leadership Gender Data will need to be submitted as at 31st October 2024.
+The Portal is designed to gather company specific Gender Data regarding the number of men and women on the Board, on the Executive Committee and on the Direct Reports to the Executive Committee.
+It requests data on a snap-shot basis, and this year all Board and Leadership Gender Data will need to be submitted as at 31 October 2025.

 5.1 Board Gender Data

-As per last year we will collect privately held company’s Board data through our online Portal.
-This means we will ask you to provide both your Board and Leadership Gender Data as at 31 October 2024.
+We will collect privately held company’s Board data through our online Portal.
+This means we will ask you to provide both your Board and Leadership Gender Data as at 31 October 2025.

 5.2 Leadership Gender Data